Automotive Ethernet DesignPREEvision Use Case

 It additionally allows to design and visualize the underlying service-oriented architecture (SOA) and to define service interfaces and the corresponding software architecture.
 PREEvision's functionality for automotive Ethernet networks supports both the AUTOSAR Classic platform with its signal-based approach as well as the service-oriented Adaptive AUTOSAR platform.

-Dedicated UI for an Ethernet design from scratch
+- Dedicated user interface for Ethernet design from scratch

 The Use Case